Spin-orbit correlations and exchange-bias control in twisted Janus dichalcogenide multilayers: Exchange controlled correlations in twisted Janus dichalcognides

 where $\tau_{ii}=\pm 1$ for the upper/lower layer, and $\mathbf J$ denotes the strength of the exchange field.
 We focus on the case in which the ferromagnetic encapsulation is aligned antiferromagnetically, as expected from the superexchange between layers mediated by the Janus bilayer.
 We will compare two scenarios for the magnetic encapsulation (Fig. \ref{fig:fig5}ab), in-plane ferromagnetics such as the case of CrCl$_3$ with $\mathbf J= (J,0,0)$, out-of-plane ferromagnets such as the case of CrBr$_3$ and CrI$_3$ with $\mathbf J= (0,0,J)$.
 Let us first discuss the non-interacting electronic structure of the magnetically encapsulated bilayer show in Fig. \ref{fig:fig5}cd.
 Depending on the alignment of the magnetic encapsulation, a big change in the low energy dispersion is observed, stemming from the combination of exchange proximity effect, Ising spin-orbit coupling, and Rashba spin-orbit coupling.

 We now move on to consider the impact of interactions, shown in the interacting electronic structure of Fig. \ref{fig:fig5}ef.
-It is interesting to note that the interaction-induced complex non-collinear order does not impact the valley sector of the twisted dichalcogenide system.
+It is interesting to note that the interaction-induced complex non-coplanar order does not impact the valley sector of the twisted dichalcogenide system.
 This can be verified by computing the expectation value of the valley operator $\mathcal{V}_z$\cite{PhysRevLett.120.086603,PhysRevLett.121.146801,PhysRevB.99.245118}, defined in the real-space atomistic basis as $ \mathcal{V}_z = \frac{i}{3\sqrt{3}} \sum_{\langle \langle ij\rangle \rangle,s} \vartheta^z_{ij} \nu_{ij} c^\dagger_{i,s} c_{j,s} $.
-We observe that the emergence of non-collinear order does not create intervalley mixing, demonstrating that the complex spin texture coexists with the emergent valley conservation of the twisted dichalcogenide system.
+We observe that the emergence of non-coplanar order does not create intervalley mixing, demonstrating that the complex spin texture coexists with the emergent valley conservation of the twisted dichalcogenide system.
+It is finally worth to emphasize that different electronic fillings can potentially lead to spontaneously valley mixed states, as proposed for twisted graphene multilayers\cite{PhysRevLett.126.056803,2021arXiv210505857K,phinney2021strong}.

 More interestingly, the spatial distribution of the interaction-induced magnetic state is shown to depend strongly on the magnetic encapsulation, as shown in Fig. \ref{fig:fig5}gh.
 In particular, we observe that the encapsulation creates a redistribution of the direction and magnitude of the magnetic moment in the z-direction in real space.
 This phenomenology stems from the non-trivial interference between Wannier states of the moire unit cell, whose dependence is inherited from the underlying electronic structure featuring strong spin-orbit coupling.
 It is worth emphasizing that in the absence of spin-orbit coupling effects, such redistribution would not happen, and therefore this is a genuine effect arising from the interplay of spin-orbit and strong interactions.